Simon163/workflow/README.md

 2. support of monitoring and reporting.

 Note:
-So far the implementation focuses on tasks, and other components related to workflow such as participants are not supported.
+-   So far the implementation focuses on tasks, and other components related to workflow such as participants are not supported.
 I will add their support later.
+-   The implementation takes the workflow in the warehouse as an example where tasks include picking, labeling, wrapping, shipping, moving containers and so on.

 Build and run:
 build: